Katherine Calvin

-Katherine Calvin is an earth scientist at the Joint Global Change Research Institute (JGCRI).
-She researches human use of global resources using Earth modeling systems at JGCRI under the direction of Pacific Northwest National Laboratory (PNNL) and the University of Maryland.
+Katherine Calvin (born in the 1980s) is an American scientist.
+From 2022 to 2025, she was NASA's Chief Scientist and Senior Climate Advisor.
+In July 2023, she was elected co-chair of the Intergovernmental Panel on Climate Change (IPCC) Working Group III.
+As an earth scientist at the Joint Global Change Research Institute (JGCRI), she has researched human use of global resources using Earth modeling systems at JGCRI under the direction of Pacific Northwest National Laboratory (PNNL) and the University of Maryland.
 She has contributed to the third US National Climate Assessment as well as two special reports by the Intergovernmental Panel on Climate Change (IPCC).

 Education

 Calvin attended the University of Maryland from 1999 to 2003 where she earned bachelor's degrees in computer science and mathematics.
 She then attended Stanford University where she earned her master's degree and PhD in management science and engineering.
 While earning her PhD, Calvin worked at the US Energy Information Administration for two years as an international energy analyst.
 She completed her thesis, titled "Participation in international environmental agreements : a game-theoretic study" in 2008.

 Career and research

 After completing her PhD in 2008, Calvin began working at PNNL.
 She works in College Park Maryland with JGCRI's Global Change Assessment Model, a system for exploring and analyzing the relationships between Earth systems in response to global climate change.
 Her research simulates the interaction between global resources, focusing on the impact of land, water, and energy use through an environmental and socioeconomic lens.
 In her eleven years at PNNL, Calvin has co-authored over 90 PNNL publications, 20 of which she was the primary author.
 Her recent publications have investigated growing populations against agriculture and water scarcity in the face of climate change.

 In 2015, Calvin was selected to serve on a National Academy of Sciences research committee on models of the world.
 The committee was commissioned by the National Geospatial Intelligence Agency to create various models for interrelated global systems such as economics, politics, and environment.
 The committee successfully concluded its research the following year, and its findings were published under the National Academies Press.